twilio/twilio-video.js/COMMON_ISSUES.md

 ### Safari mobile
 <details>
-<summary>iOS 15.1: Browser crashes when publishing a VideoTrack using H264 codec</summary>
+<summary>iOS 15.1: Browser crashes when publishing or muting a VideoTrack that is using an H264 codec</summary>
 <p>

-   This issue happens due to a regression on iOS 15.1 where using an H264 codec causes the browser to crash when joining a room.
+   This issue happens due to a regression on iOS 15.1 where using an H264 codec causes the browser to crash when joining a room or when muting the VideoTrack.
 Please use VP8 as a workaround for now.
 See more details [here](https://github.com/twilio/twilio-video.js/issues/1611).
 </p>
 </details>
 <details>